RossAscends/ST-TCReasoningProfile/README.md

 - Split the generation into two independent steps: Reasoning and Response.
 - Each step functions under its own bespoke Connection Profile.
+- When a generation request is sent, the Extension swaps to the Reasoning profile first, gets the Reasoning, and then swaps back to the Response profile to complete the request.
 - `Reasoning Step` has low temp, a response length of your liking, and should not produce any response after the Reasoning is finished.
   - **EXCEPTION**: Asking the model produce a minimal 'finished signal' (ex: `CoT Done`) outside the Reasoning tags can be a useful failsafe.
 This is explained more below.
 - `Response Step` is higher temp, clears any leftover non-Reasoning content, and uses the Reasoning to inform itself.
-- When a generation request is sent the extension swaps to the Reasoning profile first, gets the Reasoning, and then swaps back to the Response profile to complete the request.

 ### Limitations